-The other day, after digging through some old papers, I came across some old papers from a poetry class that I took in college.
-Today, I found an assignment in which I had to take a conversation and turn it into a poem.
+The other day, after digging through some old papers, I came across some assignments from a poetry class that I took in college.
+Today, I found a poem in which I had to take a conversation and turn it into a poem.
 This assignment did bring tears to my eyes because I used my mom as my subject.
 Until today, I had forgotten about that conversation about her life on the ranch with her family.

 In February 1996, I visited with my mom and shared the information about my assignment.
 Since I loved her childhood stories, I nudged our conversation in that direction as I took notes and listened to each wonderful detail.

 Mom: When I was growing up, life was easier, slower.
 Life was simple.
 Families were closer.
 We always had supper together.
 Enjoyed each others company, and we talked about our day.

 After supper, we would rid up the table, and mom would pop popcorn or bring out butter cookies from the Jewel T man, and then we would play games.
 The evenings always lasted long into the night.

 Dad would say, “Who wants to play Chinese checkers?”
 And we would run to grab the game and quickly clear the table.
 We enjoyed being together.
 I miss the folks.